mark-locatechs/mark_demo/README.md

 - Django frontend node handles static pages and user authentication.
 - Flask backend node as micro-service handles data process.

-It can be used as a base image for future developments.
+I try to keep system requirements, dependencies as minimum as possible.
+It can be used as base image for future developments.
 Frontend node or backend node can be use alone for small sized projects.

 ### Backend